Embodied-Minds-Lab/embodied-minds-lab.github.io/src/content/information/en/join-harvard-mit-students.md

 Harvard and MIT students (undergrad and masters) interested in research are welcome to reach out.
-Prior research or strong coursework in ML/robotics is preferred.
+Prior research or strong relevant coursework is preferred.
 Please use the Google Form linked in the header.

-Share your CV, interests, availability, relevant courses/projects, and weekly time commitment.
-We aim for semester-long commitments with clear milestones.
+- If you are a Harvard undergrad, please also refer to [KURE](https://kempnerinstitute.harvard.edu/kempner-undergraduate-research-experience-kure/) for more information.